§ Trust Spanning Protocol (TSP) Specification

 - Nested private endpoint-to-endpoint relationship

-The overall TSP routing is accomplished with a combination of designating intermediaries in the routing path and unwrapping nested messages and routing via direct neighbor relationship.
-The neighbors may create a routing context specific relationship for the purpose of routing en route messages.
-A typical three hop pattern of TSP routed message may traverse from source endpoint A
+TSP routing is accomplished by combining a list of designating intermediaries in the routing path with those intermediaries unwrapping nested messages and routing via direct neighbor relationships.
+The neighbors may create a specific routing context relationship for the purpose of routing messages en route.
+A typical three hop pattern of TSP routed messages will traverse from source endpoint A

 to its intermediary P